cocotb/cocotb/documentation/source/building.rst

 .. envvar:: COCOTB_RESULTS_FILE

-    The filename where XML tests results are stored.
+    The file name where XML tests results are stored.
 If not provided, the default is :file:`results.xml`.

     .. versionadded:: 1.3